larsbuch/sqlserverversioneddatabases/README.md

 ### Where and when to use it ###

 * **Client modifiable data:** If you have data that goes to the client/mobile systems where the client should be able to modify the data.
-* **Two-way data replication:** Replication of data between systems.
+* **Two-way data replication:** Replication of data between systems with one as master.
 * Source for simplified change tracking on databases before Sql Server 2016

 ### Where it is not useful

-* Where the performance impact of the INSTEAD OF triggers would make problems
+* Where the performance impact of the INSTEAD OF triggers would make problems.
+The impact of the triggers is an unmeasured.
+* Tables that use identity in primary key eg ```IDENTITY(1,1)``` in definition as it makes the instead of trigger more difficult to make.

 ### How does it work ###